svkaiser/Doom64EX/README.md

     $ # If you have previously cloned the repository, you'll need to also grab the fluidsynth-lite submodule
     $ git update --init --recursive

-    $ # Create a new directory inside the repository
-    $ mkdir build
-    $ cd build

     $ mkdir build       # Create a build directory within the git repo
     $ cd build          # Change into the new directory
     $ cmake ..          # Generate Makefiles